matthicksj/mba-fixes/README.md

 When you get a new kernel version, open the spec file in the mba6x_bl directory, update the kversion variable at the top, and 'git commit' the changes.
+Then run 'tito tag' and 'git push --tags'.
 Then build.sh will complete the tito builds and update the contents on OpenShift.

 Enjoy!